epam/ai-dial/docs/chat-design.md

 ### Default mobile

-Mobile version is a modification that users see when they open AI Dial on their mobile devices or resize their browser window.
+Mobile version is a modification that users see when they open AI DIAL on their mobile devices or resize their browser window.

 ![](./img/Legend.png)